angeloskillz/Shop-Titans/content/guides/2019-05-30-master-the-city.md

 1. Go into the **City** screen and click the **Guild** banner.
 2. Click on **Invites.**
 3. You will see a list of guild names, simply tap on an invite and **Join.**\
    _(Note: You cannot see a guild's information other than how many members it currently has.
-It's best to ask around on world chat about the guild rank and building levels for more information.)_
+It's best to ask around on world chat about the guild rank and building levels for more information if you need it.)_
 4. The game will ask you if you're sure about joining this guild, simply tap **Yes.**

 ## Creating vs Joining: Which one is the best route?